-Some 2% of the Greek manuscripts, of objectively inferior quality, omit 'adulterers and' (as in NIV, TEV, LB, NASB, etc.).
+&lt;sup>1 Some 2% of the Greek manuscripts, of objectively inferior quality, omit 'adulterers and' (as in NIV, TEV, LB, NASB, etc.).
+(This is an easy case of 'like-beginning'.)

-7 This is all exceedingly serious-if you make God your enemy, what are your chances?
+&lt;sup>2 This is all exceedingly serious-if you make God your enemy, what are your chances?
 1 John 2:15-17 is to the same effect.
 To love the things of the world (especially its values) is to adulterate against God.